 Evidence can be presented in court through the eviction process or separate action (depending on the tenant) so the landlord can recover the cost of repairs.
 Do not assume you are "stuck with the bill" simply because a tenant damaged the property.

 When a tenant fails to pay rent, whether for one month or many, the landlord is entitled to that rent, referred to as "back rent."
 Make sure to keep good records of all missed payments, as well as the records of previously made payments.
-Well kept records are crucial to proving what you are owed.
-You and your attorney can fight to recover the money the tenant owes you for every missed payment.
+Well-kept records are crucial to proving what you are owed.
+You and your attorney can fight to recover the money the tenant owes you for every missed payment, and can evict a commercial tenant for failing to pay the rent.

 Certain costs are associated with a successful eviction, such as the landlord's duty to move and to store an evicted tenant's possession for multiple months.
 A landlord is allowed to sue for recovery of these costs, albeit with certain limitations your attorney can discuss with you.

-When a tenant breaches a lease or rental agreement, it is important that you as the landlord enforce your rights.
-Massachusetts law grants landlords different remedies including the right to evict a tenant, and with experienced legal help, you can effectively protect your rights.
+When a commercial tenant breaches a lease or rental agreement, it is important that you enforce your rights as a landlord.
+Massachusetts law grants commercial landlords different remedies including the right to evict a tenant, and with experienced legal help, you can effectively protect your rights.

-The attorneys at the Katz Law Group are highly experienced in the area of rental agreement enforcement and have the years of experience necessary to protect your rights.
-Contact us today for a consultation.
+At the Katz Law Group, we are highly experienced in the area of rental agreement enforcement and have the years of experience necessary to protect your rights.
+Contact us online or call us at (508) 480-8202 today for a consultation.
+We serve landlords in Framingham, Worcester, Marlborough, Norfolk and Middlesex Counties, and the rest of Massachusetts.